juicetinliu/BEng-Project/README.md

 ### For MacOS:

-  Make sure `Homebrew` is installed (instructions at : https://brew.sh/)
+  Make sure `Homebrew` is installed.
+(Instructions at : https://brew.sh/)

   Install `ngspice` by entering `brew install ngspice` in terminal.